 - The amount of insurance coverage owned by the dog owner

-No matter the circumstances, a knowledgeable Michigan lawyer could evaluate each factor of a case and discuss what is likely to be awarded.
+No matter the circumstances, our knowledgeable Michigan lawyers will evaluate each factor of a case and discuss what is likely to be awarded.
 Trying to negotiate with an insurance company alone is often difficult, especially due to their numerous tactics to try to get a victim to settle for far less than their claim may be worth.
-By working with an experienced attorney, a claimant could rest assured that they have a tenacious legal professional on their side who is working tirelessly to get them the highest settlement available.
+By working with an experienced attorney, you can rest assured that will have a skilled legal professional on your side who is working tirelessly to win the highest settlement available.

 Examples of Michigan Dog Bite Settlements

-At Buckfire & Buckfire, our lawyers work to win the highest settlements under the circumstances and, if need be, the highest jury verdicts.
-Below are examples of lawsuits won by our law firm for dog bite lawsuits.
+At Buckfire & Buckfire, our lawyers work to win the possible highest settlements.
+Below are examples of claims and lawsuits won by our law firm for dog bite cases.

-- $485,000 Settlement for a two-year-old girl viciously mauled by a pit bull in St. Clair County
+- $485,000 Settlement for a two-year-old child viciously attacked by a pit bull in St. Clair County

 - $475,000 Settlement for a Michigan woman attacked by a neighbor’s dog that escaped from the yard